 \section{Abstract}

-Let $S$ be a compact connected oriented orbifold surface.
-We show that using Bers simultaneous uniformization, the moduli space of projective structure on $S$ can be mapped biholomorphically onto the total space of the holomorphic cotangent bundle of the Teichm\"uller space for $S$.
-The total space of the holomorphic cotangent bundle of the Teichm\"uller space is equipped with the Liouville symplectic form, and the moduli space of projective structures also has a natural holomorphic symplectic form.
-The above identification is proved to be compatible with these symplectic structures.
+Let $S$ be a compact connected oriented smooth orbifold surface.
+We show that using Bers simultaneous uniformization, the moduli space of projective structures on $S$ can be mapped biholomorphically onto the total space of the holomorphic cotangent bundle of the Teichm\"uller space for $S$.
+The total space of the holomorphic cotangent bundle of the Teichm\"uller space is equipped with the Liouville holomorphic symplectic form, and the moduli space of projective structures also has a natural holomorphic symplectic form.
+The above identification between the moduli space of projective structures on $S$ and the holomorphic cotangent bundle of the Teichm\"uller space for $S$ is proved to be compatible with these symplectic structures.
 Similar results are obtained for biholomorphisms constructed using uniformizations provided by Schottky groups and Earle's version of simultaneous uniformization.